Epidural and spinal blocks are types of

 medicines that make you relaxed or sleepy (sedatives) or relieve pain

 (analgesics).
-These other medicines are often given through a vein (intravenously, IV) or may be injected into the
+These other medicines are often given through a vein (intravenously, IV).
+Or they may be injected into the

 epidural space along with the local anesthetic.

-You are monitored carefully when receiving epidural or spinal
+You are monitored closely when receiving epidural or spinal

 central nervous system, cardiovascular system, and